 - 3/4 cup chopped toasted almonds (or pecans) -- optional

 - Using an electric mixer, beat butter, brown sugar and salt together until mixture is creamy.
 Add eggs one at a time, beating 30 seconds after each egg.
 Stir in milk.

 - Stir together flour, baking powder, and soda, then blend dry flour mixture into creamed mixture.
-When flour mixture is incorporated, stir in oats and cherries.
+When flour mixture is incorporated, stir in oats, cherries and nuts (if using).
 Cover and refrigerate for a few hours.